KOSS-LOOK-OUT/LookOut_Device/README.md

 pip install -r requirements.txt
 ```

-You need to make .env file in root directory
+You need to make .env file in your root directory
 ```python
 # .env